tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Monitors

-      * How to map monitors (with time as primary axis) to other devices (motors or detectors, with position counts as primary axis)?
+    * Mapping MonitorData to MeasureData

+      Monitor data (with time in milliseconds as primary axis) need to be mapped to measured data (with position counts as primary axis).
+Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.
+There is an age-long discussion on this topic (`#5295 note 3 <https://redmine.ahf.ptb.de/issues/5295#note-3>`_).
+For a current discussion see `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_.

+      Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): This mapping should most probably take place in the controllers technical layer of the dataset functional layer.
+The individual ``MonitorData`` class cannot do the mapping without having access to the mapping table.

 Fill modes